Deadlock-too/anotherpasswordmanager-desktop/ROADMAP.md

 - [ ] **[ID-22]** On settings apply, update not only theme and language but also other settings
 - [ ] **[ID-23]** On settings reset, reset all applied settings
 - [ ] **[ID-24]** Use library like os-locale to get the user's locale and set initial language
+- [ ] **[ID-26]** Centralize all lock management in secondary windows instead of having it duplicated in every component
+- [ ] Add notification about successful file saves and eventual errors
+- [ ] Fix tabbing problems for better accessibility
+- [ ] On shutdown ask for saving unsaved changes (use powerMonitor to do so, already used for suspend, pay attention that the `shutdown` event is not available on Windows at the moment, might need to find a workaround)
 - [ ] Design and add intro animation on open
 - [ ] Entry improvements:
   - [ ] Different entry types (login, credit card, secure note, etc.)